Lewis Hamilton: Las Vegas GP excitement proved 'show' critics wrong about Formula 1's new race

 "Lots of great overtaking opportunities and I think for all those who were so negative about the weekend, saying it was all about show blah blah blah, I think Vegas proved them wrong."

-Returning to Las Vegas for the first time in 40 years in an event promoted by F1 itself and racing on a new street track with the world-famous Strip as its main attraction, the weekend began with an unimpressed Verstappen criticising the star-studded opening ceremony, and the role he had to play in it.
+Returning to Las Vegas for the first time in 40 years in an event promoted by F1 itself and racing on a new street track featuring the world-famous Strip, proceedings began with an unimpressed Verstappen criticising the star-studded opening ceremony, and the role he had to play in it.
 He also labelled the event "99 per cent show and one per cent sport".

 Running on the track then got off to a inauspicious start on Friday as the first practice session was cancelled after just eight minutes when a loose water valve cover was sucked up and pierced a hole in Carlos Sainz's Ferrari at high speed.